 Prostate disease and prostate cancer are little known about.
-A recent survey showed that over half of all men are unclear on where their prostate is, and over 50% of men over the age of 55 were unaware of the main symptoms of prostate disease.
+A recent survey showed that over half of all men are unclear on where their prostate is, and over 50% of men over the age of prostate disease.
 We need to change this!
 Especially as it's such a common problem with almost 1 in 2 men being affected by prostate disease at some point in their life.

 Only men have a prostate.
 It's a small gland about the size of a walnut inside the pelvis and below the bladder.
 It wraps around the 'water pipe' called the urethra that allows urine to pass from the bladder to outside the body.
-After the age of 40, the prostate begins to enlarge and can squeeze the urethra causing possible difficulties for the man when passing urine.
+After the age of 40, the prostate begins to enlarge difficulties for the man when passing urine.

-The prostate produces a thick clear fluid that mixes with sperm to form semen.
-It also produces a protein called Prostate Specific Antigen (PSA) which makes semen more fluid and helps sperm swim more easily.
+The prostate produces a thick clear fluid that produces a protein called Prostate Specific Antigen (PSA) which makes semen more fluid

-PSA normally spills out into a man's bloodstream so PSA levels can be measured with a simple blood test.
-This blood test can help doctors detect any problems with the prostate and can help monitor prostate disease and prostate cancer.
+PSA normally spills out into a man's with a simple blood test.
+This blood test can prostate and can help monitor prostate disease and prostate cancer.

 Common symptoms of prostate disease and prostate cancer include; passing urine more frequently during the day and the night, difficulty in passing urine and the risk of 'getting caught short'.
-Sometimes with early prostate cancer there may be no symptoms Prostate cancer is the most common cancer for men in Scotland.
-1 in 11 men are at risk of developing prostate cancer during their life.
-In Scotland: 8808 men in Scotland died from prostate cancer between 2001 and 2011.
+Sometimes with early prostate cancer there may be no symptoms

+Prostate cancer is the most common cancer for men in Scotland.
+1 in 10 men are at risk of developing prostate cancer during their life.
+In Scotland: 9,316 men Scotland died from prostate cancer between 2005 and 2015.

-If a brother is diagnosed with prostate cancer then a man is 2-3 times more at risk; if a father is diagnosed then sons are 2 times more at risk.
+If a brother is diagnosed with prostate cancer then a man is 2-3 times more at risk; if a more at risk.
 African/Caribbean men are also 3 times more at risk of prostate cancer than other ethnic groups.

-Not all diseases of the prostate are prostate cancer or will lead to prostate cancer;
+Not all diseases of the prostate are prostate

-Early detection, diagnosis, and treatment are key to improving the rates of cure.
-So if symptoms are noticed then the best course of action is to make an appointment with the GP.
+Early detection, diagnosis, and treatment action is to make an appointment with the GP.